Microlearning

 Microlearning makes the training manager’s life much easier when your organization is launching a new product or updating existing products and when employees need to be trained on these updates and new products even before they are introduced to the market.
 In such cases, classroom training or online training might not be feasible.

-In such a scenario, Microlearning works best as it:
+In such a scenario, Microlearning works best for product training as it:

 • Is easier to update and faster to develop